Deep Bayesian inference for seismic imaging with tasks: Sampling from the posterior distribution

 \subsection{Practical verification}

-While there exists a well established literature on how to verify whether Markov chains produce accurate samples from the posterior distribution (see, for example, the Gelman-Rubin diagnostic ($\widehat{R}$, \citet{gelman_rubin_92}), these methods are typically impractical for our problem.
+While there exists a well established literature on how to verify whether Markov chains produce accurate samples from the posterior distribution \citep[see][]{gelman_rubin_92}, these methods are typically impractical for our problem.
 We will adopt a more pragmatic approach to assess the accuracy of the samples drawn from our Markov chains computed with SGLD, as it will be explained in the following.

 We first validate the accuracy of sampling from a single Markov chain by computing confidence intervals.
-These intervals are computed from posterior samples obtained via a single run of SGLD (Equation~\ref{sgld}).
+These intervals are computed from posterior samples obtained via one MCMC chain using SGLD (equation~\ref{sgld}).
 By definition, these confidence intervals provide the range within which the weights and therefore the image are expected to fall.
 This means that MAP estimates for the seismic image should ideally fall within these confidence intervals computed from the posterior samples.
-To verify this, we compute multiple MAP estimates (see Equations~\ref{MAP-w} and~\ref{MAP}) for different independent random initializations of the deep prior weights, $\B{w}$.
+While the variability among MAP estimates is less than the variability among true posterior samples, we still find this test of practical importance.
+To verify this, we compute multiple MAP estimates (see equations~\ref{MAP-w} and~\ref{MAP}) for different independent random initializations of the deep prior weights, $\B{w}$.
+MAP estimates are obtained via stochastic optimization using the RMSprop optimization algorithm \citep{rmsprop}, which uses the same preconditioning scheme (equations~\ref{ruunning-grad} and~\ref{precond-mat}) as SGLD.
 By checking whether the different MAP estimates indeed fall within the computed confidence interval, the accuracy of the samples from the posterior can at least be verified qualitatively.

 Ideally, different Markov chains initialized with different weights should lead to similar statistics for samples of the posterior distribution.
 We verify this empirically by running chains with different independently randomly initialized weights, followed by visual inspection of the conditional mean and pointwise standard deviation derived from samples generated by the different chains.
-Deviations among the estimates, provides us with at least an indication of areas in the image where we should be less confident on the inferred statistics.
+Deviations among the estimates provides us with at least an indication of areas in the image where we should be less confident on the inferred statistics.